15 Room Divider Ideas, Because Studio Life Is All About Personal Space

 The Bamboo Screen Room Divider

 The quickest way to create a sense of separation is with furniture, specifically folding dividers.
-The beauty is that they can go anywhere (between the bed and the sofa, in front of a clothing rack, next to the dining table) and they’re easy to spice up.
+They can go anywhere (between the bed and the sofa, in front of a clothing rack, next to the dining table) and they’re easy to spice up.
 Sugar and Cloth transformed a simple one from IKEA with a few long strands of colorful yarn.

 The TV Stand Room Divider

 Since there was only one wall available for artwork in this 600-something-square-foot apartment, designer Charlotte Sylvain of Studio Fauve came up with an ingenious invention: a banquette–meets–media console with a remote-controlled lift that conceals (or reveals!) a flat-screen at the touch of a button.
 When left up, the TV separates the living and dining areas.

 The Large Leafy Plants Room Divider